Sonic allows you to ssh into an instance quickly.

 By default the user that sonic uses to log in to the server is

 ec2-user.
-You can override the user easily like so:
+You can override the user as part of the sonic command like so:

 sonic ssh ubuntu@i-0f7f833131a51ce35